 - First Degree Grand Theft (stealing over $100,000.00 worth of value) — up to 30 years prison

 - Second Degree Grand Theft (stealing between $20,000 and $99,999) — up to 15 years prison

 - Third Degree Felony (up to 5 years state prison)

 - Commercially Farmed Animals

 - Fire Extinguishers

 - White Collar Crimes

 - Grand Theft Auto

-There are many defenses to these charges: the state cannot properly establish value, you honestly thought the property was yours, it was a mistake or accident, etc. Whether you are charged with one of these felonies or a Petit Theft, criminal defense attorney Jason Cromey has seen and dealt with them all.
+There are many defenses to these charges: the state cannot properly establish value, you honestly thought the property was yours, it was a mistake or accident, etc. Whether you are charged with one of these felonies or a Petit Theft, Pensacola criminal attorney Jason Cromey has seen and dealt with them all.
 Don't wait until it's too late — contact us now.